 I recently met Kerry Madgwick of Kerry's Natural Health Solutions to discuss the benefits of looking after our body and mind holistically.
 Kerry is a multi-passionate nutritional and energy healing expert, who coaches women with food and body challenges including low energy, bloating, lack of confidence and negative body image.

 Kerry was kind enough to share her 7 minute guided meditation.
 Her meditation will help you feel much calmer by taking you to your happy place and allowing you to let go of your stresses.

 My go-to healing crystal bracelets for feeling calmer

 If you've been around here for awhile you'll know I love amazonite!
-So of course I'm going to reach for my I am in Harmony Amazonite Bracelet to help me feel calmer.
+But any warm blue, turquoise hued stones and crystals help me feel calmer.
 Checkout blue gemstones and jewellery here.

 I hope these tips help you keep your cool, and be sure to share your go to methods for releasing stress in the comments below.

 Inspiring you to take a time out